svalinn/r2s-act/README.rst

 4. total photon source strength over the entire geometry (photons/s)
 5. photon flux and/or dose for every photon energy group and relative errors, total flux and/or dose (photons/cm^2/s, any dose units)

 The backbone of UW-R2S is the physics codes used for transport and activation.
-The Direct Accelerated Monte Carlo (DAG-MC) version of MCNP5 (Los Alamos National Laboratory), known as DAG-MCNP5 (UW-Madison) is used for both neutron and photon transport.
+The Direct Accelerated Geometry Monte Carlo (DAG-MC) version of MCNP5 (Los Alamos National Laboratory), known as DAG-MCNP5 (UW-Madison) is used for both neutron and photon transport.
 This allows for geometry and materials information to be specified using CAD software, namely CubIt (Sandia National Laboratory).
 For the photon transport step, a custom compiled version of DAG-MCNP5, with a custom source.F90, is used.
 Analytic and Laplacian Adaptive Radioactivity Analysis (ALARA), developed at UW-Madison, is used for material activation.

 ...............................................................................